Michael Klein (footballer, born 1959)

-Michael "Mișa" Klein (10 October 1959 – 2 February 1993) was a Romanian footballer who played as a left-back.
+Michael "Mișa" Klein (10 October 1959 – 2 February 1993) was a Romanian professional footballer who played as a left-back.

 Early years

 Klein, nicknamed Mișa, was born on 10 October 1959 in Amnaș, Romania, being half of Transylvanian Saxon origin from his father's side.

 Club career

 Klein began playing football at Corvinul Hunedoara's youth center in 1973.
 He made his debut for the senior team on 24 August 1977 under coach Ștefan Coidum in a Divizia A match that ended in a 2–2 draw against Argeș Pitești.
 In the following season he was loaned to Divizia B team Aurul Brad but in the middle of the season he was recalled to Corvinul by new coach Mircea Lucescu.
 At the end of that season, the team was relegated to Divizia B, but Klein stayed with the club, helping it get promoted back to the first division after one year.
-Afterwards he helped the club finish third in the 1981–82 Divizia A. He also appeared in all four games in the 1982–83 UEFA Cup campaign, scoring once as they got past Grazer AK in the first round, being eliminated in the following one by FK Sarajevo.
+Afterwards he helped the club finish third in the 1981–82 Divizia A. He also appeared in all four games in the 1982–83 UEFA Cup campaign and scored once as they got past Grazer AK in the first round, being eliminated in the following one by FK Sarajevo.
 For the way he played in 1985, Klein was placed fifth in the ranking for the Romanian Footballer of the Year award.

 After 11 and a half seasons spent with The Ravens, in the middle of the 1988–89 season he was transferred to Dinamo București where he reunited with his former Corvinul manager Mircea Lucescu.
-In his first season spent with The Red Dogs, he didn't win any trophies but he played in both legs of the 1988–89 European Cup Winners' Cup quarter-finals, where they were eliminated on the away goals rule after 1–1 on aggregate by Sampdoria.
+In his first season spent with The Red Dogs, he played in both legs of the 1988–89 European Cup Winners' Cup quarter-finals, where they were eliminated on the away goals rule after 1–1 on aggregate by Sampdoria.

 In the following season, Klein won The Double with the club, Lucescu giving him 23 appearances in which he scored two goals in the league, and he also played the entire match in the 6–4 win over rivals Steaua București in the Cupa României final.
-In the same season he played seven matches in the 1989–90 European Cup Winners' Cup, scoring once against Panathinaikos, the team reaching the semi-finals where they were eliminated after 2–0 on aggregate by Anderlecht.
+In the same season he played seven matches in the 1989–90 European Cup Winners' Cup, scoring once against Panathinaikos, as the team reached the semi-finals where they were eliminated after a 2–0 aggregate loss to Anderlecht.

 Afterwards, Klein joined Bayer Uerdingen in Germany, making his Bundesliga debut on 14 September 1990 when coach Horst Wohlers used him the entire match in a 2–0 away loss to Karlsruher SC.
-The team was relegated at the end of his first season but he stayed with the club, helping it get promoted back after one year.
+The team was relegated at the end of his first season, but he stayed with the club, helping it get promoted back after one year.
 Also during his period spent in Germany he was teammates with compatriot Daniel Timofte.